 Add transistors to voltage divider circuits

-Most applications don’t need continuous battery voltage monitoring.
+Most applications do not need continuous battery voltage monitoring.
 What if you could just turn on the voltage divider when you make the measurement?
 Ah-ha!
 Here’s a solution.
 Add a high-side PNP transistor to the simple voltage divider.
 A digital I/O pin controls a NPN, which turns the PNP on and off.
 With this configruation, no current can sneak through the analog pin’s protection diodes.
 And you have full control over how long the divider is activated.

 Wait a minute; I mentioned the Pi.
 To read a battery voltage, don’t you need an analog-to-digital converter?
 Yes, you do, sometimes.
 An ADC is necessary to measure precise voltages.
 If you’re just looking for a low battery indicator, treat it as a digital signal!
 You could set the divider to 2.35 volts based on your battery’s “low voltage.”
 Any battery voltage above that point will give a larger value than 2.35 volts, which is the logic-high threshold of the Pi’s GPIO pins.